arnoo/angelspie/README.md

 Angelspie is intended as a drop-in replacement for Devilspie which is unmaintained and now segfaults way too often.

-Compared to Devilspie, Angelspie has some added functionality for tiling.
-It also repositions windows when display configuration changes (screen added or removed for instance).
+Compared to Devilspie, Angelspie has some added functionality for tiling and multi monitor setups.
+It also repositions windows when display configuration changes (monitor added or removed for instance).

-If you start Angelspie and no configuration files exist, it will build configuration files based on your Devilspie config if you have one.
+If you start Angelspie and no configuration files exist, configuration files will be built based on your Devilspie config if you have one.

 ## Configuration